If you’re looking for some really great things to do in Santa Barbara and you only have a weekend, this post is for you!

 The third winery was Pence Vineyards and Winery where we had a little drive through the vineyard first and didn’t go the cellar door at the entrance, but to a cute garden with a pop up bar beside a little lake.
 In fact they have five locations for tasting here.

-This a small winery with a big reputation, organically producing Pinot Noir, Syrah, Gamay and Chardonnay and only open for private bookings and tours.
+This is a small California winery with a big reputation, organically producing Pinot Noir, Syrah, Gamay and Chardonnay and only open for private bookings and tours.
 But it is owner, Blair Pence’s, passion for sparing no expense to let the terroir speak in your glass influenced by many years of visiting and working with wine growers and makers in Burgundy with the aim to produce the best Burgundian wines in the new world.

 Then our final winery was Bella Cavalli Farms & Vineyard which is all about wine and horses.
 In fact it might just be the horses that wins with owner Jeff Lockwood, who is in his 60s and still works the horses and breaks them in.
 “I was thrown just a couple of weeks ago,” he told us with a laugh.